Tate resolutions on toric varieties: Introduction

 \begin{thm}[Exactness properties] Let $I\subseteq \{0,1,\dots,n\}$, and let $E_I = E / \langle e_i \text{ : } i \notin I \rangle$.
 If $I$ is an irrelevant subset, then, for any coherent sheaf $\F$ on $X$, $\Tate(\cF)\otimes_E E_I$ is exact. \end{thm}

+Thus, not only are Tate resolutions exact, but this exactness is robust and nuanced.
+For instance, if $X$ is the blowup of $\mathbb P^1\times \mathbb P^1$ at a torus fixed point, then the irrelevant ideal is

-For instance, if $X$ is a projective bundle over some $\PP^n$, then Tate resolutions on $X$ will remain exact upon restricting the differential to only the variables in $E$ dual to the coordinates on either the base or the fiber.
-This result highlights an important point: if $\cF$ is a sheaf on $X$, then $\Tate(\cF)$ depends not just on the Cox ring of $X$, but also on the combinatorics of the irrelevant ideal; the examples in \S\ref{subsec:tate examples} illustrate this point in some detail.
-This feature is invisible over projective space, as there are no nontrivial irrelevant subsets of $\{0,1, \dots, n\}$ in that case.
+The theorem says that any Tate resolution $\Tate(\cF)$ for a sheaf on $X$ will remain exact even if we restrict the differential to just the variables $\{e_0,e_2\}$, or to just $\{e_1,e_3\}$, and so on.
+This result highlights the fact that Tate resolutions depend not just on the Cox ring of $X$, but also on the combinatorics of the irrelevant ideal; the examples in \S\ref{subsec:tate examples} illustrate this point in some detail.
+These exactness properties are invisible over $\PP^n$, as there are no nontrivial irrelevant subsets of $\{0,1, \dots, n\}$ in that case.
 However, a precursor to this result can be found in the ``exact strands'' result from~\cite[\S3]{EES} for products of projective spaces.

-Our construction recovers the Tate resolutions from both \cite{EFS} and \cite{EES}, and it sheds new light even on these well-understood cases.
-For instance, we provide a new, conceptually quite different proof that the ranks of the terms in those Tate resolutions compute sheaf cohomology.
-Indeed, this is a nearly immediate consequence of our interpretation of the Tate resolution as a derived pushforward.

-We also build on Eisenbud-Fl{\o}ystad-Schreyer's results connecting Tate resolutions with the BGG correspondence and Beilinson's resolution of the diagonal.
-More precisely: given an $S$-module $M$, it is shown in \cite{EFS} how to explicitly (and quite simply) relate the Tate resolution $\Tate(\widetilde{M})$ to both $\RR(M)$ and the Beilinson monad of $\widetilde{M}$:

-See \S \ref{BMsection} and Remark \ref{othertorics} for background on Beilinson monads and the functor $\Omega$.
-Our approach to Tate resolutions lifts this correspondence to bimodules:

-Recall that $K$ denotes the Koszul complex on the variables in $S$, considered as an $S$-$E$-bimodule; the map $\rho$ denotes restriction of scalars along the inclusion $E \into S \otimes_k E$, and the map $K \to \K$ is given by sheafification and inclusion.
-We thus explicitly relate Tate resolutions to Beilinson's resolution of the diagonal on the nose, rather than Beilinson monads.
-See Remark \ref{othertorics} for more details.

-\begin{remark} A theme in research on syzygies is that the geometry of $\PP^n$ can influence the algebraic properties of graded free resolutions (see~\cite{ES-ICM} for a dramatic such example).
-In the toric situation, where varying the irrelevant ideal can yield different toric varieties/stacks, one can ask: which of these geometric objects affects the algebraic properties of modules over the Cox ring?
-Of course, the answer is: all of them.
-For example, if $X$ and $X’$ have the same Cox ring $S$, and if $M$ is an $S$-module, then Theorem~\ref{thm:toric exact intro}(3) shows that the differential $E$-module $\RR(M)$ can be completed to a Tate resolution in distinct ways, each of which imposes distinct constraints on $\RR(M)$.
-Even more generally, the toric varieties/stacks arising in the Mori chamber decomposition of the effective cone of $X$ can influence the properties of $S$-modules.
-Remark~\ref{ex:RRI hirz} provides an example on this theme (via Theorem 6.11). \end{remark}